ferozework/Assessment/README.md

 ## Getting Started

+First Run the things related to prisma

+# for generating prisma
+npx prisma generate

+# for migrating schema models to database
+npx prisma migrate dev

+# for checking tables in the database and data on the tables
+npx prisma studio

-First, run the development server:
+Second, run the development server:

 ```bash
 npm run dev